Department of Student Affairs Administration in Higher Education

 Philosophical and Theoretical Foundations of Leadership in Education

 This interdisciplinary course provides a foundation for the development of personal and professional leadership style grounded in the evolution of leadership theory and reflective of the influence of social locations and identities.
 Through exposure to recognized leaders in education and other fields, students will postulate what leadership principles resonate with their area of work and study.
 Students will engage in interdisciplinary analyses of leadership theories and philosophies, and will examine the complex ethical and professional responsibilities within professional and community relationships.
 Prerequisite: admission to Ed.D.
-Program in Student Affairs Administration and Leadership.
+Program in Student Affairs Administration and Leadership or the Higher Education Leadership Graduate Certificate.
 Offered Fall.

 SAA 820 Cr.3

 Critical Analysis of Systemic Inequities: Challenges of Social Justice

 From pre-kindergarten through college, institutions of education struggle with creating equitable outcomes for underrepresented and/or marginalized groups.
 This course will study the ways in which educational systems replicate inequitable outcomes, from degree completion gaps for groups of varying ethnic/racial or social class backgrounds, to patterns of gender discrimination in faculty advancement.
 The course will focus on multicultural organizational development, equity scorecards, multicultural change intervention matrices, and other theories and practices to prepare educators to cultivate more equitable educational systems in the U.S. The focus is less on individual forms of diversity and more on systemic or institutional efforts to achieve greater equity.
 Prerequisite: admission to Ed.D.
 Program in Student Affairs Administration and Leadership.
 Offered Spring.